 “You’re in my Ed Tech class aren’t you?”
 He asked as he poured himself a drink from the keg.
 I smiled.

-Because of the smooth Casanova that I am, I continued by talking his ear off about middle schoolers at the school as I was placed at for observations.
+Because of the smooth Casanova that I am, I continued our conversation by talking his ear off about middle schoolers at the school as I was placed at for observations.
 Real smooth.
 Gentleman callers really love when you talk about awkward, zitty, smelly pre-teens that you get to hang with all day.
 Trust me.

-The snow was coming down in thick clumps; the kind that sticks to your eyelashes.
+The snow was coming down in thick clumps: the kind that sticks to your eyelashes.
 I had conveniently drove to class that day living off campus and all and parked next to the building.
 After we were dismissed, scraping of the snow of my car, I could see Chris trudging up the hill.

 “Hey!”
 I called out, “You need a ride?”